VeritasSoftware/LiveHealthChecks/README.md

 await connection.StartAsync();
 ```

-If you want to receive notifications for all **ReceiveMethods** in the system,
+If you want to receive notifications for all **ReceiveMethods** in the system, on the same connection,

 set the **ReceiveMethod** header to * & use the SecretKey set in the Server.